mchernyavskaya/parcelshop/README.md

 Me as a PO want to provide the option to get all parcels that are out for delivery for a given delivery date via a REST endpoint.

 #### Acceptance Criteria:
-I can retrieve all parcels for a specific delivery date
+I can retrieve all parcels for a specific delivery date AND with a specific delivery state

 ## Does it work?